 - Provide job placement information for program graduates including the number of graduates placed in jobs related to the field of study.
 Also include information regarding the number and types of graduate and/or professional schools where graduates enroll.

 - For PhD programs, provide a summary of student and alumni surveys to demonstrate academic and non-academic career trends (such as government, business, nonprofits, and other sectors) for the discipline and how the department is meeting their program goals.
 Demonstrate how the department has utilized the survey data to refine program requirements, adapt coursework, qualifying exams, research and/or teaching assignments, and dissertation elements.

-research/scholarly productivity (number of grants, dollars, publications, professional
+productivity (number of grants, dollars, publications, professional performances,

 - List the strengths of the program.